The powerful magnetic field of a pulsar directs two narrow beams of radiation into space.

 The emission comes from the acceleration of electrons to near-light speed above the pulsar's magnetic poles, which are displaced from the object's geographic poles.
 Pulses last on the order of microseconds, while the interval between pulses, known as the pulse period, is typically 0.25 to 2 seconds, but can be short as 1 to 10 milliseconds in the case of millisecond pulsars.
 The pulse period gradually lengthens as the neutron star loses rotational energy, though some young pulsars are prone to glitches, probably due to starquakes, when period abruptly changes.
 Precise timing pulses has revealed the existence of binary pulsars and of two pulsars that have sets of planet-sized companions (see pulsar planets).

-The discovery of millisecond pulsars, with pulse periods of less than 10 ms (the current record holder is PSR J1748-2446ad with a period of 1.40 ms) was initially puzzling.
-The reason for this is that the youngest known pulsar is the one in the Crab pulsar with a period of 33 ms. Since pulsars slow down with age, how could older pulsars have shorter periods?
+The discovery of millisecond pulsars, with pulse periods of less than 10 milliseconds (the current record holder is PSR J1748-2446AD with a period of 1.40 ms) was initially puzzling.
+The reason for this is that the youngest known pulsar is the one in the Crab pulsar with a period of 33 milliseconds.
+Since pulsars slow down with age, how could older pulsars have shorter periods?
 The answer is that millisecond pulsars have been "spun up," thereby becoming what are called recycled pulsars, by the transfer of matter from a companion.
 Almost all the 200 or so known millisecond pulsars have been found to be part of binary systems in which the partner is a white dwarf, the presumption being that the pulsars was rejuvenated by matter transfer while their companions were still in the red dwarf phase.

 Pulsars from white dwarfs